-The most popular spot is Farm Tomita; it has its own train station called Lavender Stop, which is only open in summer.
+The most popular spot is Farm Tomita.
+The farm has its own train station called Lavender Stop, which is only open in summer.
 There are 10 gardens to stroll through with some themed treats including ice cream and cheesecakes available too.
-At their second farm Lavender East (4 km away), you can take tractor rides around the fields to enjoy views of lavender as well as the Tokashi and Yubari mountains in the background.
+At the second farm Lavender East (4 km away), you can take tractor rides around the fields to enjoy views of lavender as well as the Tokashi and Yubari mountains in the background.

 2. Have a beach day